Generalized saturation game: -saturation games

 Now we prove that Mini can follow her strategy.
 It is clear that she can follow rules \ref{P5S3S11} and \ref{P5S3S12} from Stage 1.
 If it is Mini's turn to play by rule \ref{P5S3S13} and there is just one isolated vertex, all the remaining components are cycles, so the game is over.
 Therefore, it is clear that Mini can follow Stage 1.

 Note that since the length of the cycles that can be created in Stage 1 are at most 4, the score of the game is 0, if the game is finished in Stage 1.

-Observe that after Mini's last move played in Stage 1 the graph of the played edges is a disjoint union of the following components, some $C_3$s, some $C_4$s, some $K_2$s, and at most one $P_3$.
+Observe that after Mini's last move played in Stage 1 the graph of the played edges is a disjoint union of the following components, some copies of $C_3$, some copies of $C_4$, some copies of $K_2$, and at most one copy of $P_3$.
 Since a cycle cannot be connected to any other component, all possible scenarios before the Mini's first move in Stage 2 are listed in the five cases above.

-If Mini applies one of the rules \ref{P5S3S22} or \ref{P5S3S23}, it is clear that she can close the cycle and after that, only the pairs of isolated edges can be connected into one component, hence the only possible move for Max is to complete a $P_4$, and then Mini closes a $C_4$ and these moves will be repeated to the end of the game.
-Here the graph at the end of the game does not contain a $P_5$, hence the score is $s=0$.
+If Mini applies one of the rules \ref{P5S3S22} or \ref{P5S3S23}, it is clear that she can close the cycle and after that, only the pairs of isolated edges can be connected into one component, hence the only possible move for Max is to complete a copy of $P_4$, and then Mini closes a copy of $C_4$ and these moves will be repeated to the end of the game.
+Here the graph at the end of the game does not contain a copy of $P_5$, hence the score is $s=0$.

 If Mini applies rule \ref{P5S3S24}, the score is $s=5$.
-If Mini applies rule \ref{P5S3S25}, that is the only possible move for her and after that, Max can complete another $P_4$ component or create a $P_6$.
+If Mini applies rule \ref{P5S3S25}, that is the only possible move for her and after that, Max can complete another copy of $P_4$ component or create a copy of $P_6$.
 In both of these cases, Mini will close a cycle in her following move.
-If she closes a $C_6$ (that is possible just once), the game is reduced to \ref{P5S3S23}.
-Otherwise, Mini closes a $C_4$ and repeats closing a cycle such that at the end of the game the graph contains at most one $C_6$ and all the remaining cycles have at most $4$ vertices.
+If she closes a copy of $C_6$ (that is possible just once), the game is reduced to \ref{P5S3S23}.
+Otherwise, Mini closes a copy of $C_4$ and repeats closing a cycle such that at the end of the game the graph contains at most one copy of $C_6$ and all the remaining cycles have at most $4$ vertices.
 Therefore, the score of the game is $s \leq 6$.
 This concludes the first part of the theorem.

 Now we look at Max's strategy when he is the second player and $n=4k$ or $n=4k+1$.
 The game stops at the moment when the first cycle on at least $5$ vertices is made, showing that the score is at least $5$.